About the AAAS-IUSE Initiative

-With support from the NSF Improving Undergraduate STEM Education Program: Education and Human Resources (IUSE: EHR), this project aims to serve the national interest by synthesizing and disseminating research and knowledge about STEM teaching and learning.
-AAAS will undertake a 60-month project to establish a blog to share information and to convene a series of meetings and webinars that lead to increased use of effective undergraduate education strategies.
-The intended outcomes of this project are to provide principal investigators in the IUSE program, evaluators, researchers, and other leaders with an opportunity to:
+With support from the NSF Improving Undergraduate STEM Education Program, the AAAS-IUSE Initiative (Grant No. DUE-1937267) aims to serve the national interest by synthesizing and disseminating research and knowledge about STEM teaching and learning.
+The goal of the Initiative is to provide principal investigators in the IUSE program, evaluators, researchers, and other leaders with an opportunity to disseminate innovative, evidence-based practices for transforming undergraduate STEM education and establish collaborations among educators, researchers, evaluators and institutions.
+The AAAS-IUSE Initiative project components include:

 About the NSF IUSE Program